danawoodman/blog/src/articles/react-hello-world-examples.md

 ## Managing State

 Managing state in React applications is a complicated subject and there are many ways to accomplish it.
-In the example below, we are using [Hooks](https://reactjs.org/docs/hooks-intro.html) which are somewhat new feature of React and are quickly becoming the go-to tool in the React developer toolbox.
+In the example below, we are using [Hooks](https://reactjs.org/docs/hooks-intro.html) which is a somewhat new feature of React and is quickly becoming the go-to tool in the React developer toolbox.

 One important caveat with Hooks; you can only use them in `function`al components, not `Class` components.